cloneiq/C3E-RRG/README.md

 # C3E-RRG: Confounder-Aware Causal Evidence Coupling and Evolution for Chest X-Ray Report Generation
-This is the implementation of [C3E-RRG:Confounder-Aware Causal Evidence Coupling and Evolution for Chest X-Ray Report Generation](...).
+This is the implementation of **C3E-RRG:Confounder-Aware Causal Evidence Coupling and Evolution for Chest X-Ray Report Generation**.
 This codebase includes confounder proxy representation learning, an evidence-consistent coupling module (i.e., the causal entanglement module), and a dynamic bidirectional causal evolution module.
 It provides the implementation of the C3E-RRG model (DYMES) and supports training and fine-tuning on the MIMIC-CXR and IU X-Ray datasets.
 The CheXpert labeler code is available at https://github.com/stanfordmlgroup/chexpert-labeler.